 - We couldn’t have done this without you!

-The delegating communication style assumes the transfer of responsibility to the employees — especially when there’s a clear goal to strive for, a specific task or project to complete.
+After all, delegation assumes the transfer of responsibility to the employees — especially when there’s a clear goal to strive for, a specific task or project to complete.

-- They know what to delegate and when
+- What to delegate and when,

 If you’re about to delegate responsibility, have these phrases in mind:

 - Who would like to…?